TanishaKothari/Quizzical/README.md

 - **Timed Mode**: Challenge yourself with a countdown timer
 - **Dynamic Quiz Generation**: Fetches questions from the Open Trivia Database API
 - **Interactive UI**: Clean, modern interface with smooth transitions
-- **Sound Effects**: Immersive audio feedback for game start, win, and lose events
+- **Sound Effects**: Audio feedback for game start, answer selection, timer warning, win, and lose events
 - **Dark Mode Support**: Toggle between light and dark themes
 - **Instant Feedback**: See correct and incorrect answers highlighted after submission
 - **Score Tracking**: Get your final score and replay as many times as you want, with different question sets each time